-In 2002, the Company entered into a master licensing and clinical supply agreement (the "Galephar Agreement") with Galephar, Pharmaceutical Research, Inc. ("Galephar"), a Puerto Rico based pharmaceutical research and manufacturing company.
+In 2002, the Company entered into a master licensing and clinical supply agreement (the "Galephar Agreement") with Galephar.
 Under the Galephar Agreement, the Company acquired the rights to package, test, obtain regulatory approvals and market CIP-FENOFIBRATE, CIP-ISOTRETINOIN and CIP-TRAMADOL ER in various territories.
 In particular, the Company has the rights to sell, market and distribute, on a perpetual basis, as follows: